MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/saml2-settings.md

 ### Configure the SAML 2.0 provider

-After setting up the AD FS relying party trust, you can follow the steps in [Configure a SAML 2.0 provider for portals](configure-saml2-provider.md).
+After setting up the AD FS relying party trust, you can follow the steps in [Configure a SAML 2.0 provider for Power Pages](saml2-provider.md).

 ### Identity provider&ndash;initiated sign-in